NesQuikSilvr/ProofOfLearning/README.md

-# RoboticsExaminationRepo

-Instructions:

-Each folder has a "main.c" file with specific instructions.

-"Basics", "Functions", and "Sensor and Loop" should be done by ALL STUDENTS
+# Proof of Learning Instructions

+## There are 2 sections

+The first section is for ALL STUDENTS.

+The second section is for

 The solution for each of these problems can be done on:
     - The simulator https://www.botballacademy.org/sim
     OR
     - A physical robot

+### 1 - ALL STUDENTS should do the following folders:
+- Basics
+- Functions
+- Conditionals with Sensors

+Pick one file to work on for each folder.

-"Team X" should be done by members of that team
+### Folders titled "Team X" should be done by students in the corresponding team

+Each team folder has multiple code files that all part of the same project.

+Read "main.c" in your team folder for specific instructions.